jithusnair/whatsapp-editor/README.md

 );
 ```

-_Note: If you change the schema, the tooltip and the `WhatsAppEditor.getWhatsappMarkdown()` method will not work._
+_Note: If you change the schema, the tooltip and the `WhatsAppEditor.getWhatsappMarkdown()` method will not work.
+In fact, attempting to use editor method will throw an error._

 ### CSS